ericka-howard/ericka-howard.github.io/index.md

 # Welcome!

 My name is Ericka.
-I'm really excited about data literacy, and data accessibility.
-Here you'll find a bit about my background and experience working with data. **For more info you can check out my [LinkedIn](https://www.linkedin.com/in/erickabsmith/), or just reach out at <smith.ericka.b@gmail.com>**
+I'm really excited about data literacy and data accessibility.
+Here you'll find a bit about my background and experience working with data. **For more info you can check out my [LinkedIn](https://www.linkedin.com/in/erickasmithhoward/), or just reach out at <ericka.smith.howard@gmail.com>**
 <center><img src="./images/thumbnail.jpg" width="150" height="195"></center>
-<div style="text-align: center"><a href="./downloads/resume.pdf.pdf" download="Ericka_Smith_Howard_Resume.pdf">Download My Resume</a></div>
+<div style="text-align: center"><a href="./downloads/resume.pdf.pdf" download="Howard_Ericka_Resume.pdf">Download My Resume</a></div>

 ## What I'm working on right now:

 * I've just been promoted to Data Scientist with The Hartford.
-We're doing a lot of really interesting work applying different machine learning algorithms!
+We're doing a lot of really interesting work applying machine learning algorithms to business problems!
+I really enjoy spending my days getting to solve problems and think outside the box.
-* Getting into Kaggle Competitions
+* Getting into Kaggle Competitions.

 ## Some of my past projects: